6 Amazing Keys to Lowering High Triglycerides at Breakfast

 - 1 cup of fresh spinach (30 g)

 - 5 tablespoons of lemon juice (50 ml)

 - First of all, wash the spinach and apple well.
 You can use the apple with the skin or without, as you prefer.
 Quarter and core it.

 - Put the apple pieces, spinach, lemon juice, oats, and the cup of water into a blender.

 4. Say yes to oatmeal

 Oats are recommended for almost any kind of diet.
-The king of grains is your heart’s best friend: it helps you regulate your cholesterol and triglyceride levels, lose weight, and get an energy boost.
+The king of grains is your heart’s best friend and great for many reasons.
+It helps you regulate your cholesterol and triglyceride levels, lose weight, and gives you an energy boost.

 What’s their secret?
 Their soluble and insoluble fiber.